ericitaquera/rlauncher-custom/README.md

 Simply copy and replace the files from here to the same directory structure of your RocketLauncher setup.

 ## Usage Example:
-To use my Virtual Drive.ahk
+To use my custom Virtual Drive.ahk

 First of all: BACKUP YOUR STUFF BEFORE PROCEEDING.